Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-22.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-22.kt).

 We get quite a different output, where a line is printed at each emission from either `nums` or `strs` flows: